Deploying a Mendix App to a Private Cloud Cluster

 There are also buttons which allow you to perform various actions on your app and environment.
 These are described in the sections below.

-If the app is not currently running (Replicas Running is set to None) you will see Start Application.
-Clicking this will immediately trigger the app to begin running by increasing the number of replicas.
+If the app is not currently running (Replicas Running is set to None), the Start Application option is available.
+Clicking this option starts the app by increasing the number of replicas.

 If the app is currently running, clicking Stop Application immediately stops the application by reducing the number of replicas to zero.